firesmoker/DiabloSouls/README.md

 certain conditions can have an array of different "sources", and remove themselves from it later, so only when all sources are removed the condition stops.

 Things that are very missing:
-	attack cooldown is quirky for enemies
+	Sound is not good and responsive
+	abilities should probably become scenes
 	maybe i can get rid of the "is_locked" for enemies?
-	Pathfinding is non existent for both player and enemies Sound is not good and responsive
-	no way to use mana
+	Pathfinding is non existent for both player and enemies no way to use mana
-	no ranged abilities
 	no abilities in combat other than basic attack, parry, counter, dodge parry / counter is not optimized for multiple enemies no counter and parry animations (maybe in the meantime - knockback? reverse step?)